Pristine coastal wilderness in the south-western Cape

 Accommodation bookings – Tel: 087 087 8250

-* Please note that De Mond cottage is closed from 23 September to 15 December because of fire damage.
+* Please note that De Mond cottage is closed from 23 September 2020 to 31 March 2021 to repair damage caused by fire.

 This charming self-catering cottage is nestled in the reserve’s milkwood trees and coastal fynbos.
 The cottage is fully equipped, with three rooms that can sleep six guests.